-This is the most commonly used procedure, undertaken in around 70% of cases.
-It is a more advanced type of abdominal flap procedure which uses fat and skin from the same area as in the MS TRAM flap but not the muscle.
+This is the most commonly used abdominal flap procedure.
+It is a more advanced type of abdominal flap, which uses fat and skin from the same area as in the MS TRAM flap, but no muscle.
 This procedure results in a tightening of the lower abdomen, similar to but not the same as a "tummy tuck".
 The procedure is carried out as a free-flap, meaning that the tissue is completely detached from the tummy and then moved to the chest area.
 This requires the use of a microscope (microsurgery) to connect the tiny vessels.